07042006/one-bit-health/README.md

 # One Bit Health
-One Bit Health is a mobile application to calculate people's BMI.
+One Bit Health is a mobile application to calculate people's MMI.
 Application of studies.

 ## Screenshots
 ![](https://github.com/07042006/one-bit-health/blob/main/OneBitHealthBanner.png)